marcy-terui/jeffy/README.md

 ```

-## CorrelationIDs
+## Tracing
-CorrelationID is to trace subsequent Lambda functions and services.
+`correlation_id` is to trace subsequent Lambda functions and services.
 Jeffy automatically extract correlation IDs and caputure logs from the invocation event.

-Also, Jeffy provide boto3 wrapper client to create and inject correlation IDs.
+Also, Jeffy provide boto3 wrapper client to create and inject `correlation_id`.

 ### Kinesis Clinent